Popular Front (UK)

 The Popular Front in the United Kingdom was an attempted alliance between political parties and individuals of the left and centre-left in the late 1930s to come together to challenge the appeasement policies of the National Government led by Neville Chamberlain.

 The Popular Front (PF), despite not having the formal endorsement of either the Labour Party or the Liberal Party, fielded candidates at parliamentary by-elections with success.
 There was no general election to test the support of the PF, and therefore the opportunity for it to form a government.

 Origins of the Popular Front

 The Popular Front was launched in December 1936 by the Liberal Richard Acland, the Communist John Strachey, Labour's economist G. D. H. Cole, and the Conservative Robert Boothby.
 Acland and Boothby were both serving in the House of Commons at the time.

+The Communist Party of Great Britain took its lead from Stalin's Communist Party of the Soviet Union (CPSU), which in the mid-to-late 1930s directed Communist parties across Europe to form Popular fronts with all other anti-Fascist parties to counter the surging power of Fascism.

 Richard Acland

 Richard Acland was a new Liberal member of parliament who had gained Barnstaple from the Conservatives at the 1935 election.
 He quickly became an influential figure on the left of the Liberal Party, advocating closer ties with the Labour Party and electoral co-operation with them at constituency level.
 He also became an outspoken supporter of a Popular Front, and then one of its founders.